 Precautions to be Taken While Using Hydraulic Jacks:

-- Ensure that the weight of the car is less than the maximum lifting capacity of the jack before using it to prevent any serious damages.
+- Ensure that the weight of the car is less than the maximum lifting capacity of the jack before using it to prevent any serious damage.

 - The wheels should be blocked and parking brakes should be applied before lifting the car.

-- Ensure that the hydraulic jack does not have any damages by lifting a heavy object and checking for any damages in it.
+- Ensure that the hydraulic jack does not have any damage by lifting a heavy object and checking for any damages in it.